kilipan/nasin-toki/README.md

 ### `anu seme`
 The second way to ask a yes-or-no question is `X li Y anu seme`.
-This is not much different from the first, but it suggests a less simple answer than just "yes" or "no" may be expected.
+This is not much different from the first, but it suggests that a less simple answer than just "yes" or "no" may be expected.
 It is answered the same way as the `X ala X` question.

 Example: